Fiat G.50 Freccia: Initial orders

-The first production aircraft were delivered to the Regia Aeronautica in early 1939.
-Reportedly, Italian pilots did not like the enclosed canopy because it could not be opened quickly and, being constructed from plexiglas of relatively poor quality, was prone to cracking or abrasion by sand or dust, limiting visibility.
-In addition, exhaust fumes tended to accumulate in the cockpit, so pilots would often fly the fighter with the canopy locked open.
-Consequently, an open cockpit was installed in the second batch of 200 machines.
+Production aircraft commenced delivery to the Regia Aeronautica in early 1939.
+Reportedly, Italian pilots did not like the enclosed canopy because it could not be opened quickly and being constructed from plexiglas of poor quality, was prone to cracking or abrasion by sand or dust, limiting visibility.
+Exhaust fumes tended to accumulate in the cockpit, so pilots would often fly the fighter with the canopy locked open.
+An open cockpit was installed in the second batch of 200 machines.
 After 1939, the bulk of production for the G.50 was transferred to the CMASA factory in Marina di Pisa, Tuscany.
-The first versions of the G.50 could be outfitted with several different configurations of armaments: either a single, or a pair of, 12.7-mm (.5 in) Breda-SAFAT machine guns in the nose and an additional pair of 7.7-mm (.303 in) Breda-SAFAT in the wings.
-Later versions of the aircraft could be distinguished by the addition of a larger rudder.
+The first versions of the G.50 could carry either one or a pair of 12.7 mm Breda-SAFAT machine guns in the nose and a pair of 7.7 mm Breda-SAFAT machine-guns in the wings.
+Later versions of the aircraft could be distinguished by a larger rudder.